 The capital required to develop a SAS System is used to acquire a small area of land (development site), build infrastructure, erect commercial buildings, install equipment and buy high genetic merit livestock.

-Once each turnkey SAS System is commissioned, a new and productive asset has been created.
-The asset value of the SAS System derives from its ability to profit from the production of necessity goods – nutrient dense animal source foods.
+Once a SAS System is commissioned, a new and productive asset has been created.
+The asset value of the SAS System derives from its ability to profit from the production of necessity goods.

-Although the asset value of a turnkey production system may appreciate (based on its profitability and productive capacity), capital gains are not the focus of an investment in a SAS System.
+Although the business asset may appreciate (based on its profitability and productive capacity), capital gains are not the focus of an investment in a SAS System.

 What’s More Valuable Than Gold?